-- Cost of Conformance – costs incurred/spent during the project to avoid failures or to ensure quality.
+- Cost of Conformance – It is the cost incurred/spent during the project to avoid failures or to ensure quality.

-- Cost of Non-Conformance – costs incurred/spent during and after the project because of failures due to poor quality.
+- Cost of NonConformance – It is the cost incurred/spent during and after the project because of failures due to poor quality.

-Cost of Quality is the money spent or costs incurred during the project to avoid failures or to ensure quality.
+COC is the money spent, or costs incurred, during the project to avoid failures or to ensure quality.

 - Prevention Costs

-- It is the cost to prevent errors and develop quality products.
+- Prevention costs are the cost to prevent errors and develop quality products.

 - Appraisal Costs

-- It is the costs to assess the quality of the product from time to time.
-It is the costs related to evaluating, measuring, auditing, and testing the products, deliverables, or services of the specific product.
+- Appraisal costs are the costs to assess the quality of the product from time to time.
+They are the costs related to evaluating, measuring, auditing, and testing the products, deliverables, or services of the specific product.